Code-Institute-Submissions/chef_mate/README.md

 1. Tips on how to achieve smooth scrolling with just CSS were found at https://spigotdesign.com/smooth-scroll-offset-anchor-links-with-css/#smooth-scroll.
 1. For the modals, the following code was used: https://jquerymodal.com/.
 1. For the fixed navigation bar, the script can be found at http://imakewebthings.com/waypoints/.
-1. The book "Responsive Web Design with HTML5 and CSS: Develop future-proof responsive websites using the latest HTML5 and CSS techniques, 3rd Edition" written by Ben Frain provided a lot of CSS tips and tricks, inspiring me to use Flexbox and Grid, instead of the Bootstrap library.
+1. The book "Responsive Web Design with HTML5 and CSS: Develop future-proof responsive websites using the latest HTML5 and CSS techniques, 3rd Edition" written by Ben Frain provided a lot of CSS tips and tricks, inspiring me to use Flexbox and Grid for page layouts.
-1. All names and text on this project is fictional and written by myself.
+1. All names and text on this project are fictional and written by myself.

 *README.md written by Davide Correia, 2021*